 Captain von Trapp drew his family together to decide their future.
-Opening the Bible, he randomly settled on verses exhorting Abraham to leave his country and go to the land that God showed.
+Opening the Bible, he randomly settled on Genesis 12:1-9 exhorting Abraham to leave his country and go to the land that God showed.
 For the von Trapps, the offer of an American concert tour was God’s providence: a ticket to freedom.

 After a stealthy escape from Austria, the family arrived in New York.
 The first U.S. tour launched the Trapp Family Singers as concert favorites.
 Maria cleverly concealed her pregnancy from audiences with evolving costumes, and soon after the tour’s end, Johannes was born, the tenth and final child.